loader image

 Symptoms of Hard Impacted Ear Wax

-Hard impacted wax often causes more noticeable symptoms than soft wax.
+Hard impacted ear wax usually causes stronger and more persistent symptoms than soft wax.

 Common symptoms include: